nap2000/docs/server-admin-whatsapp.rst

 #.
 Create an account on Vonage, https://www.vonage.com/
 #.
 Login to "Communication APIs"
 #.
-If you have already set up an account then get a "subaccount" API key.
-You cannot use the same key that you set up for SMS
-#.
 Select "External Accounts" and then select "Set up my WhatsApp business account"
 #.
 Logon to Facebook
 #.
 Enter your business information and press "Next"